 Preparing For My Trip & How I Got To China

 Once my application was approved by GoEco, I applied for my China visa straight away (which is a requirement if you’re a U.S. citizen).
 Weeks later, my China visa was approved and it was finally time to embark on my panda adventure!
 I hopped on a 12 hour and 40-minute flight from Los Angeles to Beijing, and then another 3-hour domestic flight from Beijing to Chengdu.
-And, after a full 16-hour trek, I finally took my first steps on Chinese soil.
+After the full 16-hour trek, I finally took my first steps on Chinese soil.

 The first two nights of the trip were spent at the charming Mrs. Panda Hostel in Chengdu, located right near the Jinjiang River.
 On our first day, we were given free time to rest or explore Chengdu as we pleased.
 The following day was action packed with activities, as we explored the city as a group.

 Chengdu is a lively and bustling city known for its iconically spicy Sichuan cuisine.
 I made a full blog post on my Chengdu experience if you want to learn more about what we got up to there.

 On day three, we made our way to The China Conservation and Research Center for the Giant Panda (CCRCGP) in Bifengxia (about 16 km from Ya’an City, China).
-Our group hopped on a bus and then into small, shaky private van that took us to our mountainous new home for the next few days.
+Our group got on a local bus and then switched to a shaky, private van that took us to our mountainous new home for the next few days.

 The Accommodation At The Panda Center

 Bifengxia is a lush, green village on the top of a mountain.
 The sky was misty and the weather was hot and humid.
 The way of life there was completely different from what we experienced in Chengdu.
-We could often hear the sounds of chickens and roosters in the morning from our neighbor’s yard and everything but the panda center was (understandably) a bus ride or a long trek away.
+We could hear the sound of roosters crowing from our neighbor’s yard every morning and everything but the panda center itself was (understandably) a bus ride or a long trek away.